ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 are keeping state for ongoing TRONE flows, the attack can cause the excessive allocation of memory resource.
-The mitigation there will be the same as mitigation of other distributed DOS attacks: limit the rate of TRONE packets that an intermediary is willing to process;
+The mitigation there will be the same as mitigation of other distributed DOS attacks: limit the rate of TRONE packets that a network element is willing to process;
 possibly, implement logic to distinguish valid TRONE packets from fake packets; or, use generic protection against Distributed DOS attacks.